-As noted above, the organisation has been in existence since 1906.
-Since that time there have been enormous changes for the organisation from a societal as well as regulatory and operational perspectives.
-These changes have led to significant diversification in activities by the organisation in order to meet community expectations.
+Since the creation of the organisation in 1894 there have been enormous changes from a societal as well as from regulatory and operational perspectives.
+These changes have led to enormous diversification in activities in order to meet community expectations and needs.